DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - 🐌Quantum Key Distribution: 🥇 a secure communication that involves components of quantum mechanics.
 Enables a party to generate a shared random key known only to them.
 This secret key can then be used to encrypt and decrypt messages. it has the ability to detect eavesdropping by any 3rd party trying to gain knowledge of the key. eavesdropper interception introduces detectable anomalies.
 Not the same as quantum cryptography. it relies on having an authenticated classical channel of communication. it means the parties have already exchanged symmetric keys of sufficient lenght or public keys of suffcient security level.
 Only used for key distribution and not to transmit data. used in high security scenarios.
         - Key management can be difficult with symmetric encryption but is much simpler with asymmetric encryption
         - There are several tasks related to key management:
+            - ✴️**Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permis the reliable encyrption and decryption of the message
+            - ✴️**Key pair**: matching set of one public and one private key
             - ✴️**Key Creation**: Encryption keys should be generated using FIPS 140-2/3 validated modules
+            - ✴️**Key generation**: the process of creating a new encryption/decryption key
             - ✴️**Key distribution**: the process of sending a key to a user or system; it must be secure and it must be stored in a secure way on the computing device
                 - keys are stored before and after distribution; when distributed to a user, it can't hang out on a user's desktop
             - Keys shouldn't be in cleartext outside the crypography device.
 Encrypt keys with a sepereate encryption key before distributing to other parties.